JjuliaP/user-registration/OVERVIEW.md

 - **Code Formatting**: Utilized _prettier_ for code formatting.

 - **Documentation**: For documentation, tools like Storybook and Nextra were considered.

+- **Icons**:

+    - Used service _https://logo.com/_ for logo and favicon creation

+    - Used service _https://www.svgrepo.com/_ for open-licensed SVG icons

 ## Deployment